julian-molina/Documentation/_includes/concepts/workspace.md

  }
  ```

  * ```includeDataMines``` determines which data mines shall be included in the design space, other than those you may have created.
+Data mines may be loaded from the ```Data-Mines``` folder in the root of the Superalgos installation.

  * ```includeTradingSystems``` determines which trading systems shall be included in the design space, other than those you may have created.
+Trading systems may be loaded from the ```Trading-Systems``` folder in the root of the Superalgos installation.

  * ```includeSuperScripts``` determines which super scripts shall be included in the design space, other than those you may have created.
+Super scripts may be loaded from the ```Super-Scripts``` folder in the root of the Superalgos installation.

 <!--------------------------------------------- EXTENDED ends -->